DMARC Alignment

 - If the From domain is `example.com`, SPF passing only for an email-delivery-service-owned return-path does not align.

-- If DMARC passes through aligned DKIM, SPF alignment is still useful but not required for that message to pass DMARC.
+- If DMARC passes through aligned DKIM, SPF alignment is useful but not required for that message to pass DMARC.

 - If DMARC fails even though SPF says pass, check whether `smtp.mailfrom` is an email delivery service domain.